frenetisch-applaudierend/zinal/Readme.md

 It is also a HTML templating library for Rust programs, focussing on composability.

 > [!NOTE]
 > While functional, this library is still in an early stage.
-Bugs may occur, and documentation and error messages are lacking.
+Bugs may occur, and documentation and
+> error messages are lacking.
+Breaking changes are to be expected.

 ## Features

 * Composable templates with an intuitive syntax similar to JSX
 * Embed arbitrary rust expressions and statements in your templates
 * Compile-time errors for missing or incorrect template arguments
-* Templates are built into the binary
+* Templates are built into the binary, no parsing at runtime necessary

 ## Installation